Here Comes Philly Fed Manufacturing ...

-Heads up: minutes away from the release of the Philadelphia Fed’s March Business Outlook Survey, due out at 10 AM ET.
+Heads up!
+Minutes away from the final economic data release of the day in the United States: the Philadelphia Federal Reserve’s monthly business outlook survey, due out at 10 AM ET.

-Economists expect the index to rise to -3.0 from -12.5 last month, indicating contracting economic conditions, but at a pace less severe than the month before.
+Economists expect the headline index of regional business conditions to rise to 3.0 from last month’s 2.0 reading.

-Last month, the index unexpectedly plunged to -12.5 from -5.8 the month before.
-Economists had predicted that it would rise to 1, indicating a move out of contractionary conditions and into expansion mode.

 We will have the full release LIVE at 10 AM ET.
 Click here to refresh for the latest >